 The official Democratic candidate for this election in Hawaii was Lincoln Loy ‘Link’ McCandless (pictured left), so Mary – shrugging off the party’s best efforts to dissuade her – ran as an independent Democrat.
 She was not the only ‘maverick’ to do so.
 Jonah Kumalae ran in the same capacity, claiming that he had a lot of friends and no enemies in Washington.
 “I am the largest maker of ukuleles in the Islands,” he said, “and as most of the congressmen are playing my ukuleles they’re already acquainted with me.
 So there you are.”

-While the Democrats had three candidates who were at odds with each other, the Republicans had nominee Harry Baldwin, a sugar planter on Maui, backed by his fellow candidates Wise and Lyman.
-This prompted the Star-Bulletin of 21 March 1922 to feature on its front page a cartoon of Wise and Lyman cheering Baldwin, while the Democratic candidates were depicted as circus clowns.
+While the Democrats had three candidates who were at odds with each other, the Republicans had nominee Harry Baldwin, a sugar planter on Maui, backed by his fellow candidates Wise, Lyman and Lane.
+This prompted the Star-Bulletin of 21 March 1922 to feature on its front page a cartoon of Wise, Lyman and Lane urging supporters to Vote for Baldwin, while the Democratic candidates were depicted as circus clowns.
 The cartoon had McCandless swinging a chair at his opponents while Kumalae was kicking him and Mary Atcherley was throwing juggling balls at both of them!

 The election campaign also garnered some more serious coverage.
 An article in Indiana’s Lebanon Pioneer, entitled Hawaiian Women are Leaders in Politics, deserves reproduction in full: